Navin82005/Coffie-App/README.md

 - **Advanced Widgets**: Includes advanced switches and custom components for an intuitive user interface.
 - **Rating System**: View beverage ratings with a custom `RatingWidget`.

+`Note: Only some part of the features are described in here.`

 ## Getting Started 🚀

 To run this application, you will need to have Flutter installed on your local machine.
 Follow the steps below: